 On the other hand, if you just want to add an aesthetic touch to the front yard, a small 4-foot picket fence would be a better and more affordable option for you.

 The height, length, material, and style of your fence will determine how much it costs to install.
-Based on these variables and others, most the cost of most fences projects will fall between $1,330 and $5,550.
+Based on these variables and others, the cost of most fence projects will fall between $1,330 and $5,550.

 Along with your patio or other outdoor living space, you might want to install a fire pit so you can enjoy your landscape even after dark.

-A traditional fire pit made with flagstones or pavers will usually cost about $500 to $3,433, depending on the size and the specific type of stone you use.
+Most firepits cost about $240 – $2,400, depending on the size and the specific type of stone you use.

 A gazebo is a less common outdoor living space you can set away from your house.
 If you want a new gazebo, you can either hire a professional landscaper to build you one from scratch or purchase a prefabricated gazebo kit, which may be easy enough for you to install on your own.